-Another striking property of turbulence is the preferential alignment of vorticity with the strain eigendirection associated to the intermediate eigenvalue.
-We refer again to Tsinober (2001); Wallace (2009); Meneveau (2011) for further discussions.
-Figure 4(b) displays the probability density function of the cosine of the angle θ between vorticity and the strain eigenvectors.
-It indicates the preferential alignment of vorticity with the intermediate eigendirection of deformation, as it is observed in DNS.
-We can add that both the RQ plane (figure 4(a)) and the alignments PDFs (figure 4(b)) do not depend significantly on the τ{η}/T value in the studied range.
+Another striking property of turbulence is the preferential alignment of vorticity with the strain eigendirection associated with the intermediate eigenvalue.
+We refer again to Tsinober (2001), Wallace (2009) and Meneveau (2011) for further discussions.
+Figure 4(b) displays the probability density function of the cosine of the angle θ